rkhullar/states-title-fruitpal/readme.md

 ## Fruitpal

 ### Project
 This project serves as an example for creating a restful api service with a corresponding client library and cli.
+Both components are written with Python 3.10, and the framework for the backend is [FastAPI](https://fastapi.tiangolo.com).
-All components are written with Python 3.10, and the framework for the backend is FastAPI.
-The backend stores data in SQLite through SQLAlchemy, but in retrospect it would have been better to use MongoDB Atlas and Mongoengine.
+The backend stores data in SQLite through [SQLAlchemy](https://pypi.org/project/SQLAlchemy), but in retrospect it would have been simpler to use [MongoDB Atlas](https://www.mongodb.com/atlas/database) and [mongoengine](https://pypi.org/project/mongoengine).

 The main requirement in the problem statement is to provide traders the full cost of buying fruit from various countries.
 Users provide three points of information to FruitPal as follows: